eagle-io/docs/source/faq/index.rst

 What types of data loggers, PLCs and RTUs are supported?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We support Campbell Scientific data loggers that use the PakBus protocol.
-This includes the CR200X, CR800 and CR1000 series.
+This includes the CR200, CR800 and CR1000 series.

 .. image:: datalogger_campbell_pakbus.jpg
 	:scale: 50 %

-|
+Support for a wide range of data loggers and devices is coming soon. `Contact Us <https://eagle.io/contact/>`_ to find out how to get support for your device.

 What connection options are supported?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~